AdobeDocs/workfront.en/help/workfront-fusion/modules/data-stores.md

 A data store, similar to a database or a simple table, can store data from scenarios, making it possible to transfer data between individual scenarios or scenario runs.
 You can use a data store to store new data from various systems during synchronization.

 <!--
-<p data-mc-conditions="QuicksilverOrClassic.Draft mode">For more information on scenarios, see <a href="../../workfront-fusion/scenarios/create-a-scenario.md" class="MCXref xref">Create a scenario</a></p>
--->

-For more information on scenarios, see [Create a scenario](../../workfront-fusion/scenarios/create-a-scenario.md)
+For more information on scenarios, see Create a scenario -->

-The data store modules enable you to take the following actions on records in your *Adobe Workfront Fusion* data store:
+The data store modules enable you to take the following actions on records in your `Adobe Workfront Fusion` data store:

 * Add
 * Replace